 DIRECTV, Inc. v.
 Commonwealth of Massachusetts Department of Revenue, Supreme Judicial Court.
 Satellite-television providers DIRECTV and Dish Network claim that the excise tax on the sale of direct broadcast satellite services to subscribers or customers in the Commonwealth (enacted by Mass.
 St. 2009, c.
 27, sec.
 61 and 150) violates the Commerce Clause of the United States Constitution and the equal protection clauses of the United States and Massachusetts Constitution.
 Were the providers to prevail, the potential refund of taxes collected under the statute may exceed \$10 million for each tax year, and a corresponding amount of annual revenue would be unavailable for collection in future tax years.
 But on November 21, 2012, the Court (Billings, J.) granted summary judgment in favor of the Department, declaring that M.G.L. c.
 64M, §§ 1 et seq., which imposes a tax on direct broadcast satellite services, does not violate the Commerce Clause or the Equal Protection Clause of the U.S. Constitution.
 The providers appealed on January 25, 2013, and the Supreme Judicial Court granted their application for direct appellate review.
-The providers filed their brief in the Supreme Judicial Court on April 28, 2014.
-The
+The providers filed their brief in the Supreme Judicial Court on April 28, 2014, and the Department's brief is currently due on May 28, 2014.
+In late 2012, the providers also filed petitions for relief with the Appellate Tax Board.
+A status conference in the Board proceedings has been postponed until October 28, 2014.